keylime/keylime/docs/installation.rst

     Usage: ./installer.sh [option...]
     Options:
     -k              Download Keylime (stub installer mode)
-    -o              Use OpenSSL instead of CFSSL
     -t              Create tarball with keylime_agent
     -m              Use modern TPM 2.0 libraries (vs. TPM 1.2) -s              Install TPM in socket/simulator mode (vs. chardev) -p PATH         Use PATH as Keylime path
     -h              This help info

-Note that CFSSL is required if you want to support revocation.
-As noted above, do not use the TPM emulator option `-s` in production systems.

 Docker - Deployment
 --------------------